hunsalz/pixel-art/README.md

 ## Watch [Pixel-Art-App ↗](https://hunsalz.github.io/pixel-art/) live.

-Pixel-Art-App is a [Polymer 2.0](https://www.polymer-project.org/2.0/) app to draw pictures on a Neopixel matrix.
+Pixel-Art-App is a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_applications) to draw pictures on a Neopixel matrix.
 Size of the matrix is alterable in the source files.
-App can be served directly from ESP8266 with SPIFFS or from any other host system that is able to open a WebSocket connection to the ESP.
+App can be served directly from ESP8266 with SPIFFS.

+## Features

+* Use a [Progressive Web App](https://en.wikipedia.org/wiki/Progressive_web_applications) as controller.
+Add it without further installation to your homescreen.
+* Use Web standard communication with [WebSockets](https://developer.mozilla.org/de/docs/WebSockets)
+* Use cheap hardware components

 ## Hardware listing